rossoc/rossoc.github.io/notes/github.typ

 Everyone can manage their own branch freely.
 This gives personal space while keeping everything in one place.

+== Command Line Interface

+Here follows a list of useful commands:

++ `git clean -f` - Removes Unstaged UnTracked files
++ `git checkout .` - Removes Unstaged Tracked files
++ `git reset --hard` - Removes Staged Tracked and UnStaged Tracked
++ `git stash -u` - Removes all changes

+- `git stash pop` - Reapply the changes that were removed with `git stash`
+- `git commit --amend` - Adds the staged file into the last commit
+- `git rebase -i <commit-hash>` - Go back to previous commit, and choose which commit to pick, drop, or edit.

+Many times it happens that you work on a different branch from the one you meant to be.
+When you realize that much, and so the following flow is very useful:
++ `git stash -u` — delete the changes from the current branch.
++ `git switch <correct-branch>` — switch to the branch you meant to be in.
++ `git stash pop` — reapplies the changes to the current branch.

 = Meetings

 We will meet with Jakob once a week, and we may have short team meetings during